 In general, we collect, hold, use and disclose your personal information for the following purposes:

-• To communicate with you in relation to the health service being provided to you
+• to communicate with you in relation to the health service being provided to

-• For consultations with other doctors and allied health professional involved in your healthcare.
-If you have any information that your consider strictly confidential please discuss this with your treating doctor.
+• for consultations with other doctors and allied health professional involved in your healthcare;

 • To liaise with your health fund, government and regulatory bodies such as Medicare, the Department of Veteran’s Affairs and the Office of the Australian Information Commissioner (OAIC) (if you make a privacy complaint to the OAIC), as necessary.

 • We may communicate DEIDENTIFIED information to the Primary Health Care Network or other government-funded body as required by Medicare or for medical research purposes provided they are of a non-proprietary nature

 5. How can you access and correct your personal information?

 • You have a right to seek access to, and correction of the personal information which we hold about you.
 This access will generally be with a doctor or nurse to explain any medical terminology and a fee may be charged.